Cimpress-MCP/Tiger-HAL/README.md

 ### Link

 The most important and most basic operation is `Link`.
 This operation creates a "link relation" between the current resource and another resource.
-The relation is defined by the value of the `rel` key, and the ID of the other resource is represented by the value of the `href` key.
-This functions identically to the HTML 5 elements `<a rel="" href="">` and `<link rel="" href="">`, as well as a lot of other web linked data formats.
+The relation is defined by its key, and the ID of the other resource is represented by the value of the `href` key.
+This functions essentially identically to the HTML 5 elements `<a rel="" href="">` and `<link rel="" href="">`, as well as a lot of other web linked data formats.

 There are three ways to instruct this library on how to generate a link from a value, and each way has a simple method and a complex method.